How school admission arrangements are set

 - any other governing bodies for community and voluntary controlled schools in the area normally served by the school

-Each consultations must last for at least 6 weeks.
+Each consultation must last for at least 6 weeks.
 It must finish by 31 January of the year before the arrangements will apply, and start on or after the previous 1 October.

 During the 6 weeks, the admission authority must publish full details of the proposed arrangements on their website with details of how to make comments.
 They must also send a copy of the proposed arrangements to any consultee who asks.